June Crespo: contemporary sculptures between the body and architecture

 Conclusion

-June Crespo represents a new generation of Spanish sculptors who merge industrial materials with poetic reflections on the body and space.
-Her work shows how contemporary sculpture can engage in dialogue with architecture and urban environments.
+June Crespo merges industrial materials with poetic reflections on body and space.
+Her practice shows how contemporary sculpture can transform the way we perceive architecture and the urban landscape.